 FL Range: Panhandle

 This species is found either within or very close to gopher tortoise burrows.
 Bullington & Beck (1991) hypothesized that this species (and two western sister species which occur in Badger burrows) retreated to burrows to find a favorable microclimate as the climate changed.
 Once they became completely adapted to burrows, they may have been able to fully realize this niche and spread to a larger geographic area than their original distribution.
+A great writeup on survey methods for this species can be found here.

 A very golden yellow species overall, with extensive reddish on femora and tibiae.
 Golden yellow mystax.